JROChub/power_house/docs/book_of_power.md

 24. Always bring calculators and transcript printouts to the meetups.
 25. When new features arrive, extend this book by new chapters following same style.
 26. Keep appended chapters in separate supplements to avoid confusion.
-27. In closing, remember: zero dependencies means zero excuses for reproducibility lapses.
+27. In closing, remember: a minimal dependency surface means zero excuses for reproducibility lapses.
 28. When transcripts lie, anchoring fails; when anchors fail, consensus dies; when consensus dies, the grumpy alien returns.
 29. Do not summon me unnecessarily.
 30. Sign below to confirm comprehension.